Fiden-Supancich-McCord/data510-fire/CHARTER.md

 - **M2, data summary (W7):** Descriptive statistics for all of our data sources & a solid plan for how to clean & bridge them.
 - **M3, poster rough draft (W10):** Most analytical findings agreed upon, a layout and plan for finalized graphics, and a shared understanding of limitations, interpretability, and future research/expansion.
 - **M4, write-up rough draft (W12):** Have a well-considered answer for our research question & analysis to support our interpretation.
 - **M5, final write-up and poster (W14):** Win!
-Success!
+Succeed!
 People are able to take our interpretations and move forward with them in their own departments, learning new information that would otherwise be difficult to find or compile.

 ## Working agreements (internal to owner team)